bubbletea-chat

 ### Configuration with `@config` Decorator

 BubbleTea provides a `@config` decorator to define and expose bot configurations via a dedicated endpoint.
-This is useful for setting up bot metadata, such as its name, URL, emoji, and initial greeting.
+This is essential for:

 #### Example: Using the `@config` Decorator